 The name of your medicine is Nufloxib.
 It contains the active ingredient norfloxacin.
 Nufloxib is an antibiotic that belongs to a group of medicines called quinolones.
 Nufloxib works by killing the bacteria that are causing your infection in different parts of the body.
 Nufloxib is also used to treat:

+- Nulloxib is also used to treat.

-- Treat urinary tract infections - Treat gastrointestinal infections, in particular shigellosis and traveller's diarrhoea.
+- Treat urinary tract infections

+Treat gastrointestinal infections, in particular shigellosis and traveller's diarrhoea.